aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-xlsm-to-htm/_index.md

 The following example demonstrates how to merge XLSM to HTM in Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLSM to HTM.
 Upload your files, call Workbook.Combine method for merging files, and then save it to HTM file.
 If you develop code in Java, this will be simpler than it sounds.
-See {{platform} example that merges XLSM to HTM.
+See Java example that merges XLSM to HTM.

 {{% /blocks/products/pf/agp/text %}}